Upcoming Agent Spotlight Interviews & Guest Posts

 Today I’m thrilled to have agent Gemma Cooper here.
 She is a literary agent at The Bent Agency.

-Status: Update on 11/10/2023: Gemma is currently closed to submissions.
+Status: Update on 10/4/2024: Gemma has left The Bent Agency to open her own agency, Gemma Cooper Literary.
+The website is currently under construction and states that Gemma will be open to submissions in 2025.
 Please check the agency website to find out when she reopens to queries.

 Hi Gemma!
 Thanks so much for joining us.